 Mission: Opening Doors to Psychoanalysis

-This reflects the founders’ interest in increasing the public’s access to both psychoanalytic education and treatment.
-The founders emphasized the principles of “modern psychoanalysis,” a body of theory and technique designed to facilitate resolution of people’s deep resistances to changing their repetitive, destructive patterns of behavior.
-Unlike their contemporaries at the time, modern psychoanalysts felt that psychoanalytic interventions could be used to resolve such resistances regardless of the patient’s level of pathology. [i] Modern psychoanalytic theory and technique thus allowed a wider range of patients in a wider range of settings to be treated psychoanalytically.
-Likewise, the founders believed that resolution of a student’s resistances to understanding psychoanalytic material is the chief requirement for becoming a psychoanalyst, regardless of prior field of study.
-Any graduate student who is motivated and capable of learning the material may be trained in psychoanalysis.
+The founders of BGSP broke these molds by emphasizing the principles of “modern psychoanalysis,” a body of theory and technique designed to facilitate resolution of people’s deep resistances to changing their repetitive, destructive patterns of behavior.
+Unlike their contemporaries at the time, modern psychoanalysts felt that psychoanalytic interventions could be used to resolve such resistances regardless of a patient’s level of pathology. [i] So, modern psychoanalytic theory and technique allowed a wider range of patients in a wider range of settings to be treated psychoanalytically.

 [i] See Spotnitz, H. (1985).
 Modern Psychoanalysis of the Schizophrenic Patient: Theory of the Technique.
 New York, New York: Human Sciences Press; Spotnitz, H. (1976).
 Psychotherapy of Preoedipal Conditions: Schizophrenia and Severe Character Disorders.
 New York, New York: J. Aronson; and Spotnitz, H. and Meadow, P.M.
 (1995).
 Treatment of the Narcissistic Neuroses.
 New York, New York: J. Aronson.